-The Board has reviewed the adequacy and effectiveness of the Group's risk management framework and system of internal controls for FY2021 and up to the date of this Statement and is of the view that the risk management process and system of internal controls are in place for the period.
+The Board has reviewed the adequacy and effectiveness of the Group's risk management framework and system of internal controls for FYE 2022 and up to the date of this Statement and necessary actions have been and are being taken to remedy any significant failings or weaknesses for the period.
+There were no significant risk management and internal control aspects that would have resulted in any material losses or contingencies that would require disclosure in this Annual Report.
+The Board is of the view that the risk management process and system of internal controls are in place for the period.